Funding supports returning visitor experiences

 17,500 acres of the peninsula, including some property and the hydro electric scheme are owned by the Knoydart Foundation on behalf of the community.
 The Foundation and its subsidiary enterprises generate around £300k for the community each year, delivering green energy, accommodation services at the bunkhouse, the Community Enterprise shop specialising in ethically sourced products and local wild venison, managing buildings and providing local employment.

-Accommodation is always a priority to support the visitor numbers, and to support COVID recovery the Foundation has accessed just over £84,000 to help them develop three self-contained accommodation chalets.
-These are being used as safe accommodation for people working on Knoydart and/or visitor accommodation according to availability.
+Accommodation is always a priority to support the visitor numbers, and the Foundation accessed just over £84,000 to help them develop three self-contained accommodation chalets.
+These are being used as accommodation for people working on Knoydart and/or visitor accommodation according to availability.

 Glenfinnan